doc0

 Interactive picker

-Run doc0 mcp install with no flag for a prompt that lists every supported client.
-Cursor is available today; Claude Code and Windsurf are on the roadmap and show up marked (coming soon).
+Run doc0 mcp install with no flag for a prompt that lists every supported client:

 doc0 mcp install